tjelvar-olsson/biologists-guide-to-computing/source/structuring-and-storing-data.rst

       }
     ]

+.. sidebar:: What does it mean to "parse" a file?

+    Parsing basically means reading a piece of text and resolving it into syntactic parts.
+For example an English grammar parser might resolve the text "The large cat sat on the red hat" into nouns (cat, hat) and verbs (sat) and adjectives (large, red).
+In the context of parsing JSON and YAML files we are resolving the text into types such as integers and strings as well as higher level data structures such as lists and dictionaries.

 YAML is similar to JSON in that it is a data serialisation standard.
 However, it places more focus on being human readable.
 Below is the same data structure represented using YAML.